 Table of Contents

-Why Backup a Table in SQL Server
+Why Back Up a Single Table in SQL Server?

 EXEC sp_configure 'show advanced options', 1; GO RECONFIGURE; GO EXEC sp_configure 'xp_cmdshell', 1; GO RECONFIGURE; GO

 2. You can now create a backup by locating the desired database table and using its name in the script below:

 DECLARE @table VARCHAR(128), @file VARCHAR(255), @cmd VARCHAR(512) SET @table = 'dbo.spt_monitor' SET @file = 'C:\Backup\' + @table + '_' + CONVERT(CHAR(8), GETDATE(), 112) + '.dat' SET @cmd = 'bcp ' + @table + ' out ' + @file + ' -n -T ' EXEC master..xp_cmdshell @cmd

 In this example you need to change the quoted @table parameter to your table name.
 You also need to change 'C:\Backup\' in @file to the target folder (the script will create new backup files with unique names in this folder on each backup run).